ad-akshay/kafka-handy-backup/Readme.md

 ./kafka-backup.py backup --topic my-topic-1 --encryption-key 0123456789abcdefghijklmnopqrstuv
 ```

-By default, the backup data is saved on the local file system in the `kafka-backup-data` folder.
-The target directory can be changed with the `--directory` option.

 ### Continuous mode

 By default, the backup command will first capture the current topics max offsets and then backup the messages up to this offset (even if new messages came in during the backup process).
 This ensures that the backup will not run indefinitely.

-In continuous mode however, the backup process will run indefinitely, backing up the messages as they come in and saving some restoration points at periodic intervals (configurable with `--point-in-time-interval`).
+In continuous mode however (`--continuous`), the backup process will run indefinitely, backing up the messages as they come in and saving some restoration points at periodic intervals (configurable with `--point-in-time-interval`).

 ### Using object storage